Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Vemik dug deep as they kept adding plates, and pushed himself up to a personal best with every drop of strength he had left.
 But they weren’t done.
 Jooyun dropped a plate off either side and they worked their way down to an empty bar.
 He followed along in his own lifting and *somehow* matched Vemik rep for rep once they were back into weight he could manage, too.
 Lots of Given-Men couldn’t match his biggest lifts or his endurance. *Strong!* At the end of it Jooyun was panting big, smiling bigger, and full of pride for them both.

-“Not a bad set, big fella!
-Gonna be a bit before I can match your top lifts again…”
+"Not a bad set, big fella!
+Gonna be a bit before I can match your top lifts again…"

 It took Vemik a bit before he could see straight again.
 Or talk past his heaving breath.
-“A *long* while!”
+"A *long* while!"
 Vemik eventually trilled, somehow not quite as weakly as before.

-“Oh, I bet it won’t be *too* long,” Jooyun growled, and happily showed off what his strength looked like.
-“We ain’t done yet, Vemik.
-Load that fuckin’ bar.”
+"Oh, I bet it won’t be *too* long," Jooyun growled, and happily showed off what his strength looked like.
+"We ain’t done yet, Vemik.
+Load that fuckin’ bar."
 They moved on to the next lift.

 Heff said very little while they were lifting, but he didn’t need to prove anything to them.
 Despite being easily the lightest man in the room (and as short as Vemik, too!) he managed big weight too, *easily* a match for most of the People, Vemik suspected.
 Hmm…